 The Centers for Disease Control (CDC) approved the HPV vaccine for girls in 2006 and for boys in 2009.
 Gardasil 9 by Merck is the current HPV vaccine protecting against nine HPV types.

-The CDC recommends the HPV vaccine for children beginning at 11 or 12 years old up to age 26.
+The CDC recommends the HPV vaccine for children 9 to 12 years old up to age 26.
 The vaccine is most effective prior to HPV exposure; in other words, before a person becomes sexually active.

 HPV vaccination consists of two shots, six to twelve months apart.
 Adolescents who receive their two shots less than five months apart will require a third dose of HPV vaccine.